tirthyakamaldasgupta/stock-data-displayer-application/README.md

 2. Display the historical data of a stock.

-3. Refresh the information of a stock using websockets (Django channels).
+3. Refresh the information of a stock (after every 30 seconds) using websockets (Django channels).

 ## Development stack